vanGoghhh/tp/docs/UserGuide.md

 `VACANCY`             | Vacancy of a job listing i.e. Number of available slots open for hiring.<br/>:memo: *This field accepts only whole numbers from 0 to 99.*
 `PRIORITY`            | Priority of a job listing.
 Job listings may be of different urgency levels and this field is used to indicate the urgency.<br/>:memo: *This field only accepts 3 specific values: low, moderate or high.*
 `JOB_DESCRIPTION`     | Job description tags for job listings to specify additional descriptions.
 For example, you can specify requirements of the job such as age or skill level.<br/>:memo: *Job description should be one word, made up of up to 20 alphanumerical values with no spaces.*
-`FIELD_TO_SORT`       | Input field that is exclusive for [sort can](#45-sorting-all-candidates-sort-can) and [sort job](#55-sorting-all-jobs-sort-job) commands, to specify the field that the candidate or job list is being sorted by.<br/>:exclamation: *This field only takes in specific values described in the respective feature sections.*
+`FIELD_TO_SORT`       | Input field that is exclusive for [sort can](#45-sorting-all-candidates-sort-can) and [sort job](#55-sorting-all-jobs-sort-job) commands, to specify the field that the candidate or job list is being sorted by.<br/>:memo: *This field only accepts specific values described in the respective feature sections.*
 `ORDER`               | Input field that is exclusive for [sort can](#45-sorting-all-candidates-sort-can) and [sort job](#55-sorting-all-jobs-sort-job) commands, to specify the sort order.<br/>:memo: *This field only accepts 2 specific values: asc or desc.*
 `INDEX`               | Index number of the candidate or job displayed in the list.